microsoft/vscode-docs/docs/languages/javascript.md

 * **Go to Definition** `kb(editor.action.revealDefinition)` - Go to the source code of a symbol definition.
 * **Peek Definition** `kb(editor.action.peekDefinition)` - Bring up a Peek window that shows the definition of a symbol.
 * **Go to References** `kb(editor.action.goToReferences)` - Show all references to a symbol.
-* **Go to Type Definition** `kb(editor.action.goToTypeDefinition)` - Go to the type that defines a symbol.
+* **Go to Type Definition** ` - Go to the type that defines a symbol.
 For an instance of a class, this will reveal the class itself instead of where the instance is defined.

 You can navigate via symbol search using the **Go to Symbol** commands from the **Command Palette** (`kb(workbench.action.showCommands)`).